-(2) Customs Duty
+02. Customs Duty

 VAT is payable on production and services @15% if the annual turnover is above Taka 80 lakh.
 On imports, VAT is payable at the same rate of 15% irrespective of the quantum.
 In respect of several services VAT is imposed at truncated rates as fixed by the National Board of Revenue.
 If annual turnover of production and services does not exceed Taka 80 lakh, Turnover Tax is payable at the rate of 3%.
 In specified cases, however, VAT is payable irrespective of turnover and in such cases VAT registration is mandatory.

-(4) Supplementary Duty
+04. Supplementary Duty

 This duty is imposed on the production and import of non-essential, luxury, harmful and socially undesirable goods.
 Except those exempted or rate of those otherwise specified, the common rate of Supplementary Duty is 20%.
-Considering however, the harmful effects on health and environment, the rates of a few goods are much higher varying from 0% to 500%.
+Considering however, the harmful effects on health and environment, the rates of a few goods are much higher varying from 10% to 500%.

-(5) Withholding Tax and VAT
+05. Withholding tax and VAT

-(6) Other taxes that may affect foreign investors
+06. Other taxes that may affect foreign investors

-Stamp Duty On transfer of property - 3% of the value of consideration.
+Stamp Duty: Stamp Duty On transfer of property - 3% of the value of consideration.
+On transfer of shares of a company-1.5% on the value of consideration.

 The Bangladesh Investment Development Authority (BIDA) (E-mail: firstname.lastname@example.org and Web: http://www.bida.gov.bd) and Bangladesh Export Processing Zone Authority (E-mail: email@example.com and web: http://www.bepza.gov.bd) are sponsoring agencies of the Government for foreign investment in Bangladesh.
 All foreign investors may contact these agencies to avail of all facilities and institutional support services as provided by the Government of Bangladesh.